SansGuidon/bookmarks/README.md

 * [Psychologie-luxeuil](http://www.psy-luxeuil.fr/article-fin-de-vie-les-5-grands-regrets-des-mourants-117710234.html) - [FR] what dying people regret the most in their life / les 5 grands regrets des mourants
 * [v2-dev/awesome-social-engineering](https://github.com/v2-dev/awesome-social-engineering) - list of awesome social engineering resources
 * [Jeff Goins](https://medium.com/personal-growth/the-single-most-overlooked-secret-to-influencing-other-people-32433b7ae285) - (2017) The Single Most Overlooked Secret To Influencing Other People
+* [You Are Not So Smart](https://youarenotsosmart.com/category/articles/) - explore the ways you and everyone else tends to develop an undeserved confidence in human perception, motivation, and behavior. you’ll rediscover a humility and reconnect with the stumbling, fumbling community of man trying to make sense of things the best we can.
+The central theme of You Are Not So Smart is that you are unaware of how unaware you are.

 # Robots
 * [Mubashar Iqbal](https://willrobotstakemyjob.com/) - Will robots take my job ?
 Make the test ;-)